License GuideSOC 21-1023

 Read more

-Most states require mental health social workers to complete continuing education hours during each license renewal cycle.
-The exact number varies by state, but you'll typically need to cover topics like ethics and state-specific laws.
-Check your state board's requirements before your renewal deadline.
+Most states require mental health social workers to complete continuing education hours during each renewal cycle.
+The exact number varies by state.
+Common mandatory topics include ethics and state-specific regulations.
+Check your state board's website for your specific requirements.

 Is This For You